 U.S. Middle District Court of Louisiana Judges’ Memorial Scholarship

 The U.S. Middle District Court of Louisiana Judges’ Memorial scholarship is funded through the Federal Bench Bar Fund.
 The scholarship is meant to assist law students who are academically sound and demonstrate financial need.
 It is awarded each year to second-semester first-year students.
 To earn the scholarship a student must have achieved a minimum 3.0 grade point average; demonstrated leadership qualities, integrity and professionalism; and show an economic need.
-Interested first-year students must submit an application letter, official law school transcript and two letters of reference to the Associate Vice Chancellor of Records and Enrollment.
+Interested first-year students must submit an application letter, official law school transcript and two letters of reference to the Coordinator for Academic Affairs, located in the faculty area or call for assistance at 225-771-3776.

 William S. Mayfield Memorial Scholarship

 Scholarships are given in the name of William S. Mayfield, a past professor at Southern University Law Center.
 The number of scholarships and amount are determined by funds on hand.
 The recipients of the William S. Mayfield scholarship must demonstrate strong moral character and his/her law school grades must indicate a commitment to academic excellence.
 Preference for the scholarship is given to students with an undergraduate degree in math and/or students who are currently enlisted in the military or have made a commitment to enlist in the military.
-Interested students must submit an application letter and an official law school transcript to the Associate Vice Chancellor of Records and Enrollment.
+Interested students must submit an application letter and an official law school transcript to the Coordinator for Academic Affairs , located in the faculty area or call for assistance at 225-771-3776..

 Other Available Scholarships